By C. M. Ocamb and D.A. Johnson

 Native spearmint is relatively resistant, but Scotch spearmint and Black Mitcham peppermint are susceptible.
-Redefined Murray Mitcham is moderately resistant, but this cultivar is not as vigorous at Black Mitcham in the Columbia Basin.
+Redefined Murray Mitcham is moderately resistant, but this variety is not as vigorous as Black Mitcham in the Columbia Basin.
 Grasses including corn and related crops do not sustain the population, but fallow or grass rotations alone may take many years to effectively reduce soil populations below economic levels.

 Symptoms First, upper leaves twist and curl.
 Leaves are bunched at the top of the plant.
 Infected plants are stunted and foliage is yellowish to red or bronze.
 Lower leaves die first, then the aboveground part of the plant.
 With flowering or other stresses, stems or plants may die too rapidly for these symptoms to be observed.